Why this program?

 Interested in sponsoring a student?
 Various options are available for those who wish to cover the cost of one or more students’ participation.
 Click here to learn more.

 This year’s itinerary includes two programs in Athens and one on the island of Chios.
 Click here to read more.

 Our program allows volunteers to benefit not only from their important work alongside our Greek non-profit partner organizations but also from the various interpersonal relationships formed with peers and those whom they serve.
 Participants also experience modern Greek society in a profound way that broadens their horizons and heightens their cultural awareness.

 We seek volunteers who are able to handle quickly changing environments, encountering people from different cultures and the emotional ups and downs that come with working in challenging conditions.
 Having strong boundaries, knowing your limits and when to take a break are important skills while volunteering.
 It is important to note that each program will have its own requirements and specifications depending upon the nature of the work involved.

 True to our founding belief in the value of education, some of our programs offer the opportunity for US/Canadian students to receive college credit via our partnership with the Hellenic American University, a U.S.-accredited institution of higher education in Athens.
 Depending on the program, we will specify if this option is available.

-Our programs are usually a month long and require about 5-6 hours a day of volunteering, four days per week.
-We do offer an “off-day,” as well as pre-planned weekend excursions to allow for volunteers to have a physical and emotional break for the demanding work they are doing.
-Excursions involve the immersion into the local culture, with guided visits to cultural and historic sights, beaches, traditional village festivals or other important locations and/or happenings that may be taking place during the program’s duration.
+Our programs typically range from 3-4 weeks long and require about 5-6 hours a day of volunteering, four days per week.
+We do offer an “off-day,” as well as pre-planned weekend excursions to allow for volunteers to have a physical and emotional break from the demanding work they are doing.
+Excursions involve immersion into the local culture with guided visits to cultural and historic sights, beaches, traditional village festivals and other important happenings that may take place during the program’s duration.